ChrolloUTA/ChrolloUTA/README.md

 I'm an Android developer who enjoys tinkering with Samsung devices.
 My specialty?
 Building custom modules and teaching root how to play an expert-level game of hide-and-seek.

-> My current mission: Porting the best One UI features to more devices, all while keeping root completely invisible. 👻

 ---

 ### Connect with Me